JoshDoody/joshdoody.github.io/_posts/2017-08-23-how-to-answer-job-interview-questions.md

 ## <a name="answering-questions" class="below-nav">Using your research to answer interview questions

-Last time, you got a short list of things to look for as you discover exactly what the company needs.
+Use the short list of above to discover exactly what the company needs.
 Most of the information is publicly available, and some companies will have more information than others.
 But that's ok because you just need basic information to get through the first interview or two.

 **How can you help them achieve their goals and address their pain points?**